kcouchois/kcouchois.github.io/README.md

 # A _little_ about **ME**
 ## My hobbies
  - Reading
-   - I love to read.
+   - I **love** to read!
 I don't have a preferred genre per se.
 I love a good romance or thriller book, but I also love reading books about history from all over the world.
    - Some of my favorite books include:
      - _1984_ by George Orwell
       - ![Book Cover](https://images3.penguinrandomhouse.com/cover/9780452284234)
-     - _The Great Gatsby_ F. Scott Fitzgerald
+     - _The Great Gatsby_ by F. Scott Fitzgerald
       - ![Book Cover 2](https://target.scene7.com/is/image/Target/GUEST_6ed05ce1-5fe7-451d-909e-09cf591516a4)
  - Gardening
-   - I love to be outside in the sunshine and I have found that doing yard work and gardening is something I love - get that much needed vitamin D!
+   - I love to be outside in the sunshine and I have found that doing yard work and gardening is something I love - gets me that much needed vitamin D!
 ### Here are some websites I recommend if you are interested in any of my hobbies!
  - I get most of my books from [Barnes and Noble](www.barnesandnoble.com) - If you are an avid reader like me, I find that it is worth paying for their membership to get better discounts.
  - I buy most of my plants from [Lowes](lowes.com) as they have a great selection this time of year.